LegendusMaximus/speedsmart-tools/README.md

 You can read about the optional features this program comes with below.

 ### Email System
 The speedsmart_email.py file allows this program to automatically receive exported SpeedSmart tables via email and run the necessary actions on them before emailing the user back a full-length, correct table.
 It is possible to set up this file to run continuously so that you do not need to open a computer every time you export your SpeedSmart table.
+Only emails sent from the address defined as "fromemail" in the secrets file will be read, everything else will be ignored.

 #### Prerequisites
 To set up the email system to run continuously, first make sure your secrets file is ready.